 Globally, human-wildlife interactions around wildlife reserves frequently result in conflict.
 This loss of livelihoods and lives directly affects the conservation of wildlife and wild places.
-Launched in 2015, Wild Seve is an award winning novel conservation intervention that provides timely assistance to people from ~ 2000 village settlements affected by human-wildlife conflict in Karnataka, Tamil Nadu and Kerala, India.
+Launched in 2015, Wild Seve is an award winning novel conservation intervention that provides timely assistance to people from over 2208 village settlements affected by human-wildlife conflict in Karnataka, Tamil Nadu and Kerala, India.

 At the Centre for Wildlife studies, our program helps transcend barriers of illiteracy, inherent transactional costs and a complex government process, to provide free and transparent access to ex-gratia compensation for HWC incidents.